How do I get the coronavirus vaccine in B.C.?

 WHO IS NEXT IN LINE?

-Along with prioritizing essential workers and high-transmission neighbourhoods, B.C.'s age-based rollout is continuing in phases and new age cohorts are being contacted daily to book their appointment.
+Along with prioritizing essential workers and high-transmission neighbourhoods, B.C.'s age-based rollout is continuing in phases.
+All adults aged 18 and older are eligible to book a dose now and the province is working on a plan to immunize people aged 12 to 17.
 Up-to-date information on who is being contacted next can be found on the province's vaccine website.

 HOW WILL I FIND OUT WHEN I CAN RECEIVE THE VACCINE?

-Details on registration dates can be found on the province's vaccine website.
+All adults aged 18 and older can now receive a vaccine in B.C.
+Details on how to register can be found on the province's vaccine website.

 WHERE DO I SIGN UP?